chaostoolkit/chaostoolkit-kubernetes/README.md

 * With use of Chaostoolkit you may learn how to change the system accordingly and make it more resilient on multiple levels like application, network and platform.

-* Chaostoolkit has been integrated with nimble which led to the formulation of `chaostoolkit-nimble`.

-* `Chaostoolkit-nimble` is built on top of nimble and using all its core utilities.
+* `Chaostoolkit-nimble` is built on top of `nimble` and `chaostoolkit-kubernetes` which is a kubernetes-specific chaos extension.

 ### The Various Sections of an Experiment
 ##### `Controls`